rayome/documentation-theme-jekyll/index.md

 ### 2. Install Jekyll

-If you've never installed or run a Jekyll site locally on your computer, follow these instructions to install Jekyll:
+If you've never installed or run a Jekyll site locally on your computer, use the following instructions to install Jekyll:

 * [Install Jekyll on Mac][mydoc_install_jekyll_on_mac]
 * [Install Jekyll on Windows][mydoc_install_jekyll_on_windows]